Diffractive Deep-Inelastic Scattering with a Leading Proton at HERA |

 FPS data provide a means of studying inclusive diffraction as a

 function of all relevant kinematic variables.
-In addition to
+In addition to t and

-the usual DIS variables
+the usual DIS variables x and Q2, the

 measurements are made as a function of the fractional proton

-longitudinal momentum loss
+longitudinal momentum loss xIP and of

 which corresponds to the fraction of the exchanged momentum which